SkepticMystic/breadcrumbs-docs/Views/Codeblocks.md

 Breadcrumbs adds a new codeblock language, `breadcrumbs`.
-Currently, this can be used to render a tree of all paths in a given direction from the current note (similar to the [[Tree View]], or a [Mermaid](https://mermaid.js.org) graph of the same data.
-The source is parsed as **YAML**:
+Currently, this can be used to render a tree of all paths in a given direction from the current note (similar to the [[Tree View]]), or a [Mermaid](https://mermaid.js.org) graph of the same data.
+The codeblocks use **YAML**, for example:

 ```yaml
 type: tree